 In sum, the students' evaluations provided the overall impression that the service-learning program was valuable.
-However, from a research perspective the data can only be interpreted descriptively.
+However, from a research perspective the data can only be interpreted Asia Pacific Institute of Advanced Research (APIAR)

+ISBN (eBook): 978 0 9943656 7 5 | ISSN : 2205-6033 Year: 2016 , Volume: 2, Issue: 2 descriptively.
 The absence of a pretest makes it impossible to assess change over time, and the lack of a control group precludes any causal conclusions.
 For example, students participating in the program may differ from other students in a variety of ways (e.g., more committed to service, more engaged academically).
-Thus, it is impossible to conclude whether service-learning itself had an impact on the students or whether this group of students would be more likely to endorse the value of service, for example, regardless of the experience (Lai &
+Thus, it is impossible to conclude whether service-learning itself had an impact on the students or whether this group of students would be more likely to endorse the value of service, for example, regardless of the experience (Lai & Xu, 2013).

-Xu, 2013).
 Although causal conclusions cannot be drawn from this study, the descriptive ratings are consistent with those obtained in other descriptive and experimental studies (Astin et al., 2000).
 Additional research, particularly well-controlled experiments, is needed to further support the notion that service-learning yields positive outcomes.

-Recommendations
+5. Recommendations

-In addition to providing a preliminary evaluation of service-learning, students' responses reveal some of the challenges of incorporating this kind of program into higher education.
+In addition to providing a preliminary evaluation of service-learning, students' responses reveal some of the challenges in incorporating this kind of program into higher education.
 Also, having offered a service-learning program to students for more than ten years, we feel prepared to make some recommendations based on the shortcomings we have witnessed and the changes we have implemented.